tymyrddin/purple/source/docs/ai-security/action.md

 in how the account is treated through a chain of individually below-threshold steps.
 The cumulative effect was not designed by any single system; it emerged from their coupling.

-## Why automation runs ahead of oversight
+## Automation running ahead of oversight

 Automation is adopted early in startups to compensate for thin operations teams.
 The appeal is direct: one engineer can supervise a pipeline that handles thousands of decisions a day.
 The risk is that